Azure/azure-sdk-for-python/sdk/tables/azure-data-tables/README.md

 ```

 ##### Creating the client from a connection string
 Depending on your use case and authorization method, you may prefer to initialize a client instance with a connection string instead of providing the account URL and credential separately.
 To do this, pass the connection string to the client's `from_connection_string` class method.
-You can pass either "EndpointSuffix=" or "TableEndpoint=" to connection string to specify which type of resource it will interacting with.
-Default will target to Tables Storage endpoint.
+If the connection string does not specify a fully qualified endpoint URL (`"TableEndpoint"`), or URL suffix (`"EndpointSuffix"`), the endpoint will be assumed to be an Azure Storage account, and the URL automatically formatted accordingly.

 For Tables Storage, the connection string can be found in your storage account in the [Azure Portal][azure_portal_account_url] under the "Access Keys" section or with the following Azure CLI command: